Implications of Distance over Redistricting Maps: Central and Outlier Maps: Algorithms

 \section{Algorithms}

-We show our linear time algorithm for obtaining the sample medoid in subsection \ref{sec:samp_medoid}.
-In \ref{sec:pop_centoid} we define the population centroid, derive sample complexity guarantees for obtaining it, and show that its $(i,j)$ entry equals the probability of having $i$ and $j$ in the same district.
-Finally, in \ref{sec:pop_medoid} we discuss obtaining the population medoid.
-Specifically, we show that even for a simple one dimensional distribution an arbitrarily large sample is not sufficient for obtaining the population medoid.
+We show our linear time algorithm for obtaining the sample medoid in Subsection \ref{sec:samp_medoid}.
+In Subsection \ref{sec:pop_centoid}, we define the population centroid, derive sample complexity guarantees for obtaining it, and show that its $(i,j)$ entry equals the probability of having $i$ and $j$ in the same district.
+Finally, in Subsection \ref{sec:pop_medoid}, we discuss obtaining the population medoid and show that in general an arbitrarily large sample is not sufficient to approximate it.

-First, before we introduce our algorithms we show that our distance family is indeed a metric, i.e. satisfies the properties of a metric: \begin{restatable}{proposition}{distismetric} For all $\Theta$ such that $\forall i,j, \theta(i,j)>0$, the following distance function is a metric.
+Before we introduce our algorithms, we show that our distance family is a metric (satisfies the properties of a metric): \begin{restatable}{proposition}{distismetric} For all $\Theta$ such that $\forall i,j, \theta(i,j)>0$, the following distance function is a metric.

 \end{restatable}